INCS awards two essay prizes and several travel grants each year:

 - Scholars who are not yet INCS members but wish to have their essays considered may join INCS for the year of the essay’s nomination up until approximately a week before judging commences.

-Specific questions about the 2022 Richard Stein Essay Prize may be directed to Jill Ehnenn at [email protected]
+Specific questions about the 2024 Richard Stein Essay Prize may be directed to Professor Nancy Rose Marshall, University of Wisconsin, [email protected].

 The Susan Morgan Graduate Student Essay Prize